Busra-Dogan/Mixed-Algorithm-Questions/README.md

 -Function Description

-Complete the function featuredProduct in the editor below. featuredProduct has the following parameter(s):
+featuredProduct function has the following parameter(s):

     string products[n]: an array of strings where each represents a purchased product.